Bg-img

 What If My Anxiety Meets The Criteria For Disability Benefits?

-If your anxiety meets the SSA’s eligibility criteria, you may apply for the disability benefits as soon as possible.
-The application procedure is lengthy and time-consuming.
-Therefore, it may take long to get approved for disability and start receiving monthly benefits.
-You can refer to a disability lawyer who can help you whether you must apply for the benefits or not.
+If your anxiety meets the SSA’s eligibility criteria, you may apply for disability benefits as soon as possible.
+If approved, you may receive a monthly benefit through SSDI benefits or SSI, depending on your work history and financial situation.
+The application procedure is lengthy and time-consuming, so it may take a while to get approved for disability and start receiving your monthly benefits.

 How Much Is The Average Disability Check For Anxiety?